內容簡介

 External Services

 LolaCore connects to the following external services.
-Each connection is documented below with what triggers it, what data is sent, and links to the relevant terms and privacy policies.
+Each connection is documented with what triggers it, what data is sent, and links to the relevant terms and privacy policies.

 AI Providers (Chat Feature)